abdelmouneim/Password4Domain/README.md

 Caution
 =======

-Using this program will make vulnerable to shoulder surfing attack ( Oops :/ ) I'll fix it for the next version.
+Using this program will make you vulnerable to shoulder surfing attack ( Oops :/ ) I'll fix it for the next version.

 Credits